Forex Fundamental Analysis Course

 Is the Forex Fundamental Analysis Course CPD-certified?

 Yes.
-The course is fully accredited by The CPD Certification Service, ensuring your learning hours count toward recognised Continuing Professional Development credits used by financial professionals worldwide.
+The course is accredited by The CPD Certification Service, supporting recognised Continuing Professional Development.

 Does the course include mentoring or instructor interaction?